RakhithJK/dbeaver-dbeaver-wiki/Separate-Connections.md

 ![](images/separate-connection-meta.png)

+Opening separate connection for SQL Editor may allow you to have different execution context for each script.

-The setting to turn on/off opening separate connection for each editor is available in Preferences->Editors->SQL Editor and Connection configuration->SQL Editor and Connection configuration->SQL Editor.
+You can set up opening separate connection for each editor in Preferences->Editors->SQL Editor and Connection configuration->SQL Editor and Connection configuration->SQL Editor.

 ![](images/separate-connection-editor.png)